 - And in God’s plan, the family is the normal way that children will be brought to be in a right relationship with other human beings and with God.
 A child can easily accept the kingdom of God in a family in which father and mother live this one-flesh union of love.

 Doctrine: Conjugal fidelity

-- We have witnessed in the last century a slowly building and now crashing tidal wave of forces aimed at the destruction of marriage and the family.
-First contraception in the 1930s, then serial monogamy among celebrities, the sexual revolution of the 1960s and “shacking up,” then radical feminism, homosexual “rights,” and no-fault divorce, then reproductive technologies that made possible procreation without sex, then internet pornography and “hooking up,” now homosexuality marriage, and finally, most recently, the “truth” that gender (of which there are, it is claimed, many more than two) is something people assign themselves.
+- We have witnessed in the last century a slowly building and now a crashing tidal wave of forces aimed at the destruction of marriage and the family.
+First, contraception in the 1930s, then serial monogamy among celebrities, the sexual revolution of the 1960s and “shacking up,” then radical feminism, no-fault divorce, abortion in demand, reproductive technologies that made possible procreation without sex, homosexual “rights,” internet pornography and “hooking up,” now homosexual marriage, and finally, most recently, the “truth” that gender (of which there are, it is claimed, many more than two) is something people assign themselves.

 - Against this are the truths about man and woman inscribed in reality and supported and elevated by the Sacrament of Matrimony.

 - Men and women are equal but complementary.